Amsterdam-Giethoorn-the Hague-Delft-the Zaanse Schans and Volendam

 We’ll complete the tour with a sail through the marvelous canals.
 Amsterdam looks especially wonderful from the water.

 Don’t miss your chance to get acquainted with the beautiful city!
 Whatever time of the year you choose, you’ll fall in love with Amsterdam.

 When we talk about night Amsterdam, many tourists first of all think about the Red Light District.
 The Red Lights district is the magnificent centre of the modern sex industry.
 This district in Amsterdam is the place where the most notorious sex shops, erotic theaters and brothels of Europe are located.
 The red lights glowing in the windows of the establishments here gave the district its name.
 Every year this place is visited by millions of tourists as it’s truly legendary.

 Free day (at extra charge - a trip to Giethoorn)

 The village of Giethoorn in Holland has a truly remarkable feature – they don’t move by car or bus, there are almost no roads in the village – only canals.
 Therefore, the main transports are boats, and thanks to that, the second name of the village is the “Dutch Venice”.
-Walking along the streets of this area, you breathe in fresh air and enjoy the scenery, and it will seem to you that you are in the paintings of painter.
+Walking along the streets of this area, you breathe in the fresh air and enjoy the scenery, and it will seem to you that you are in the paintings of the painter.
 This place will immerse you in a state of peace and pleasant relaxation.